dbt-labs/docs.getdbt.com/website/docs/faqs/Environments/custom-branch-settings.md

 ## Development

 In a development environment, the default branch (usually named `main`) is a protected branch in your connected repositories.
-This means you can directly edit, format, or lint files and execute dbt commands in your protected primary git branch.
+This means you can directly edit, format, or lint files and execute dbt commands in your protected default git branch.
 When ready, you can commit those changes to a new branch.

 Specifying a **Custom branch** overrides the default behavior.
-It makes the custom branch 'read-only' and enables you to create new development branches from it.
-This also means you can't edit this custom branch directly.
+It makes the custom branch a protected branch and enables you to create new development branches from it.
+This also means you can directly edit, format, or lint files and execute dbt commands in your custom branch.
+When ready, you can commit those changes to a new branch.

-Only one branch can be read-only, which means when you set up a custom branch, your `main` branch (usually read-only) becomes editable.
-If you want to protect the `main` branch and prevent any commits on it, you need to set up branch protection rules in your git provider settings.
-This ensures your `main` branch remains secure and no new commits can be made to it.
+Only one branch can be protected.
+If you specify a custom branch, the default branch is no longer protected.

 For example, if you want to use the `develop` branch of a connected repository: